strongloop/strong-globalize/README.md

 To access Globalization Pipeline on Bluemix service for machine translation, credentials should be provided in one of the two ways:

-(1) By lib/local-credentials.json
+(1) By strong-globalize/lib/local-credentials.json

-Copy from the service dashboard and paste something like the following into lib/local-credentials.json.
+Copy and paste your credentials look like the following from the dashboard of Globalization Pipeline on Bluemix service into `strong-globalize/lib/local-credentials.json`.

 ```js
 {